actiquest-dev/actiquest.github.io/aipod/aipod.md

 label: AI Live Pod
 ---

-# AI Live Pod
+# AI Live Pod Overview

 > Description of AI Live Pod Prototype

-# AI Live Pod Overview

 ## Description
 The **AI Live Pod** is a state-of-the-art portable coaching device designed to revolutionize fitness, sports, music, and learning by leveraging cutting-edge AI, VR/AR, and decentralized technology.
 Below, we provide links to visual representations and detailed use cases to showcase its capabilities.